dautovri/dautovri/README.md

 # Ruslan is here 👋

-Hi, my name is Ruslan Dautov and I'm SWE at ZEDEDA
+Hi, my name is Ruslan Dautov and I'm SRE at ZEDEDA

 🇩🇪 I live in Berlin, Germany.